Exercise Bayonet Minotaur

-U.S. Army paratroopers assigned to the 1st Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, and Greek Armed Forces, conduct an airborne operation with C17 Globemaster III aircraft from Papa Air Base, Hungary, at Mavrouda DZ, Thessaloniki, Greece 15 May 2017 during Exercise Bayonet Minotaur.
+U.S. Army paratroopers assigned to the 1st Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, and Greek Armed Forces, conduct to a simulated attack near Camp Rentina, Greece, 17 May 2017 during Exercise Bayonet Minotaur.
 Bayonet Minotaur is a bilateral training exercise between U.S. Soldiers assigned to 173rd Airborne Brigade and the Greek Armed Forces, focused on enhancing NATO operational standards and developing individual technical skills.
 The 173rd Airborne Brigade is the U.S. Army's Contingency Response Force in Europe, providing rapidly-deploying forces to the U.S. Army Europe, Africa and Central Command areas of responsibility within 18 hours.
 (U.S. Army Video by Visual Information Specialist Davide Dalla Massara/Released)

 |Date Taken: